Block I logo

 There are three levels of an adult simulated patient:

-Rate of pay contingent upon assignment however, the minimum is $11/hour for training.
+Rate of pay contingent upon assignment however, the minimum wage is currently $15/hour for training.
 Position is part-time.
 Assigned work hours are variable and may be sporadic.

 Levels of Invasiveness: